 Dr. Dean Cestari is a clinician scientist who provides medical treatment for neuro-ophthalmic disorders, strabismus ("crossed" eyes), and diplopia (double vision).
+He is Co-Director of the Center for Thyroid Eye Disease and Orbital Surgery at Mass.
+Eye and Ear.
 In addition to his clinical practice and research program, Dr. Cestari also supervises and mentors medical students, residents, and fellows.

 Dr. Cestari earned his medical degree from Sackler School of Medicine in Tel Aviv, Israel.
 After a one-year fellowship in neuro-ophthalmology at Mass.
 Eye and Ear, he returned to Weill Cornell Medical College's New York Presbyterian Hospital, where he completed a residency in ophthalmology and served as Chief Resident in his final year.
 Dr. Cestari is one of the few ophthalmologists worldwide who is board-certified in both neurology and ophthalmology.